baodaiqin/Universal-Graph-based-Biomedical-Knowledge-Enlargment/README.md

 Then, our system searches the multi-hop reasoning paths that connect the candidate and target concept over the **Universal Knowledge Graph**.
 Finally, our system applies a new Relation Prediction Model (Dai et al., 2019, 2021) to classify (or reexamine) the relationship between target and candidate concepts based on the multi-hop reasoning paths and evaluate the contribution of each path via a Knowledge Graph based attention mechanism.

-## Evalute the performance of the relation classification:
+### Evalute the performance of the relation classification:
-- Download the dataset and unzip it.
+- Download the dataset and unzip it in the main directory.
 - Then, run the following commands for preprocessing, or you can download the preprocessed dataset from here: part1 and part2, and unzip their contents under `biomedical_part1` and `biomedical_part2` directory respectively.
 ~~~
 python2 initialize_biomedical_part1.py